 A woman may reach full cervical dilation, but the baby may still need time to move down the birth canal fully to be ready for birth.
 Once the baby is in prime position, it’s time to push.
 The second stage ends after the baby is delivered.

 How long does stage 2 of labor last?

-In general, pushing takes longer for first-time mothers and for mothers who have had epidurals.
+In general, pushing takes longer for first-time pregnant people and for women who have had epidurals.
 Epidurals can reduce the woman’s urge to push and interfere with her ability to push.
-How long a mom is allowed to push depends on:
+How long a woman is allowed to push depends on:

 - the hospital’s policy